 We will dismiss K-5 children from the same staircase where we met them at morning arrival.
 Adults will wait for their children at the bottom of the designated staircase.

-We will dismiss PreK children from their morning arrival spot on the plaza, where you will be waiting.
-We will dismiss second and third grade students with siblings in PreK to the PreK dismissal spot, if the teacher sees you waiting there.
+We will dismiss PreK children from the plaza west of the Harrison Street staircase where you or another designated adult will be waiting.
+We will dismiss students with siblings in PreK to the PreK dismissal spot, if the teacher sees you waiting there.

 HEALTH AND SAFETY